Loading color scheme

 Dear LDS Midsingle Competitors: You are hereby officially invited to attend this year's Dating Games being held right in your…

-*Note: This essay is the second of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
+*Note: This essay is the seventh of seven authored by Jeremy for the LDS Midsingle (31-45+) community.
 The opinions and…